nbursa/openai-qa-node/README.md

-# OpenAI API Quickstart - Node.js example app
+# OpenAI API Q/A - Node.js app

-This is an example q/q generator app used in the OpenAI API.
+This is an q/a generator app used in the OpenAI API.
 It uses the [Next.js](https://nextjs.org/) framework with [React](https://reactjs.org/).
 Check out the tutorial or follow the instructions below to get set up.

 ## Setup